ericleasemorgan/reader-workshop/README.md

 # Hands-on with the Distant Reader: A Workbook

-This workbook outlines sets of hands-on exercises surrounding a computer system called the Distant Reader -- https://distantreader.org.
+This workbook outlines sets of hands-on exercises surrounding a computer system called the Distant Reader -- [https://distantreader.org](https://distantreader.org).

 By going through the workbook, you will become familiar with the problems the Distant Reader is designed to address, how to submit content to the Reader, how to download the results (affectionately called "study carrels"), and how to interpret them.
 The bulk of the workbook is about the later.
 Interpretation can be as simple as reading a narrative report in your Web browser, as complex as doing machine learning, and everything else in-between.

 You will need to bring very little to the workbook in order to get very much out.
 At the very least, you will need a computer with a Web browser and an Internet connection.
-A text editor such as Notepad++ for Windows or BBEdit for Macintosh will come in very handy, but a word processor of any type will do in a pinch.
-You will want some sort of spreadsheet application for reading tabular data, and Microsoft Excel or Macintosh Numbers will both work quite well.
+A text editor such as Notepad++ for Windows or BBEdit for Macintosh is all most indispensable, but a word processor of any type will do in a pinch.
+You will want some sort of spreadsheet application for reading tabular data, and Microsoft Excel or Macintosh Numbers both work quite well.
 All the other applications used in the workbook are freely available for downloading and cross-platform in nature.
 You may need to install a Java virtual machine in order to use some of them, but Java is probably already installed on your compu9er.

 I hope you enjoy using the Distant Reader.
 It helps me use and understand large volumes of text quickly and easily.
+I hope it helps you too.

 ---
 Eric Lease Morgan <emorgan@nd.edu>
 Notre Dame (Indiana)

-February 22, 2020
+February 23, 2020

 ## Table of contents